CVPA Celebration

 The award recognizes a College of Visual and Performing Arts staff member whose work ethics, positive attitude, and professionalism impact the administrators, faculty, and students at Kutztown University on a day-to-day basis.

-CVPA staff EXCELLENCE AWARD WINNER
+CVPA STAFF EXCELLENCE AWARD WINNER

 ALUMNI Excellence Awards